 FAR 9.401 states that IAW Public Law 103-355, Section 2455 (31 U.S.C.
 6101, note), and defines Executive Order 12689, any debarment or suspension action, or any other Governmentwide exclusion commenced under the Nonprocurement Common Rule to Executive Order 12549 on August 25, 1995, or after, shall be looked at as a debarment or suspension under this subpart.

-Suspension and Debarment Policy: When it comes to debarment and suspension of government contractors, the Federal Government contracting agencies by law cannot award contracts to prime contractors or subcontractors (by consent) to companies that are not”responsible.”
+Suspension and Debarment Policy: When it comes to the debarred meaning and the suspension of government contractors, the Federal Government contracting agencies by law cannot award contracts to prime contractors or subcontractors (by consent) to companies that are not”responsible.”
 Therefore, government agencies place companies on the debarment party list to put other agencies on notice of any suspension or debarment actions.

 The analysis is debarment meaning shows that there are certain reasons why public policy drives why the debarred definition is in place.
 The most important reason is that the source of funds to fund federal contracts is taxpayer dollars.
 With that said, to debar a contractor should not mean that the government is trying to simply punish the contractor.
 See FAR 9.4